legacysurvey/legacysurvey/pages/dr9/updates.rst

 Algorithmic changes for optical data
 ====================================
-* All raw images from Legacy Surveys observations are initially reduced using the `NSF OIR Lab Community Pipeline`_ (CP).
+* All raw images from Legacy Surveys observations are initially reduced using the `NSF's OIR Lab Community Pipeline`_ (CP).
 For DR9, the CP has been rerun in full on each of the raw images:
    * The CP now imposes no interpolation.
    * The CP has improved fit parameters for good seeing images.
    * The CP WCS now consistently uses Gaia DR1.